1. Main concepts and definitions

 The Company acknowledges the need to manage the risk of being entangled in corrupt activities, regardless of the magnitude of the potential breaches.

-Employees and third parties can report possible breaches confidentially and, if desired, anonymously by calling its hotline at +7 (8552) 371-837 or by directly contacting the head of the Internal Audit and Compliance Service.
+The Company gives employees and third parties the opportunity to report possible breaches confidentially and, if desired, anonymously by calling its hotline at +7 (8552) 371-837 or by directly contacting the head of the Internal Audit and Compliance Service.